LIFC2-N 2-4S 18W LiIon/LiPo Charger

 This small breakout board is a highly flexible charger for 2-4S LiIon battery packs.

 Boards come preconfigured for 2S, 3S, or 4S LiIon battery packs.
 Make sure you order the version you need.
-By manually replacing two (tiny) resistors, you can re-configure the board for 1S and 5S, and you can change the chemistry from LiIon/LiPo to LiFePo4.
+It is not possible to re-configure the board later for a different string count.

 Overview